locationtech/geomesa/docs/user/datastores/runtime_config.rst

 full class name for a class implementing ``org.locationtech.geomesa.index.planning.StrategyDecider``.
 The class must have a no-arg constructor.

 By default GeoMesa will use cost-based query planning, which should work well for most situations.
+See :ref:`query_planning` for more details on query planning strategies.

 geomesa.feature.id-generator
 ++++++++++++++++++++++++++++